antonal01/AI-Scheduler/README.md

 ### Specifically

  Assuming that each week has five teaching days, each with a maximum of seven hours.
-The program receives two files with courses and teachers info.
+ The program receives two files with courses and teacher's info.
 The purpose is to find a schedule that meets the conditions of those two files.
-Eventually generating a schedule file that represents weekly schedule for the high school.
+ Eventually generating a schedule file that represents the weekly schedule for the high school.